camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/02-process-applications/02-the-process-application-class.html.md

 ---

-You can deleagte the bootstrapping of the process engine and process deployment to a process application class.
+You can delegate the bootstrapping of the process engine and process deployment to a process application class.
 The basic ProcessApplication functionality is provided by the `org.camunda.bpm.application.AbstractProcessApplication` base class.
 Based on this class there is a set of environment-specific sub classes that realize integration within a specific environment:

 * **ServletProcessApplication**: To be used for Process Applications is a Servlet Container like Apache Tomcat.
 * **EjbProcessApplication**: To be used in a Java EE application server like JBoss, Glassfish or WebSphere Application Server.